Skip to content

 '''

-# Fill any empty values for pir with 0
+# replace any non-integer values with '8'

 # Extract the second last letter and create a new column '2ndLastPIR'

-TopazData['2ndLastPIR'] = TopazData['pir'].apply(lambda x: x[-2] if len(x) >= 2 else None)
+topaz_data['2ndLastPIR'] = topaz_data['pir'].apply(lambda x: x[-2] if len(x) >= 2 else None)

 # Fill any empty values for 2ndLastPIR with the dog's place